 STRATEGY What do we do to meet the strategy?
 Where is this found?
-By WHOM 7.7 Parent/Carer permission forms and documentation covering excursions (including WHS standards and Risk Management Plans) have been developed Consent2Go invitations sent for each excursion.
-Medical/Consent forms signed prior to any camps Student medical information kept in TASS and reviewed annually TASS Student Records Student Management Folder HOC and AHOCs 7.8 A Risk Management Plan and Risk Assessment Form is used to identify, assess, and manage risks associated with excursions, school camps, school retreats, immersion programs and outside school activities.
-The Venue Proforma, Activities Intention Form and the Camp Form are used to document planning and risk assessments for any off site activity/camp (Consent2Go) Medical/Parent Consent forms signed prior to any camps.
+By WHOM 7.7 Parent/Carer permission forms and documentation covering excursions (including WHS standards and Risk Management Plans) have been developed person participating in a list of activities.
+TASS Student Records Student Management Folder HOC and AHOCs 7.8 A Risk Management Plan and Risk Assessment Form is used to identify, assess and manage risks associated with excursions, school camps, school retreats, immersion programs and outside school activities.
+The Venue Proforma, Activities Intention Form and the Camp Form are used to document planning and risk assessments for any off-site activity/camp.
+Medical/Parent Consent forms signed prior to any camps.
 Stored in TASS notes.
-(Consent2Go) Student medical information kept in TASS is reviewed prior to young person attending off site activities/camps TASS Student Records Student Management Folder HOC, AHOCs and all staff.
-7.9 Staff in carrying out a Risk Assessment and formulating a Risk Management Plan specify on the forms and templates used that student protection risks must be assessed and managed.
-This includes assessment of individual young person's readiness to be able to participate in an activity on-site or off-site.
-Consistent use of individual safety plans where needed for specific young people Personal Learning and/or Safety Plans HOC

-7.10 There is adequate supervision of students/children.
+Student medical information kept in TASS is reviewed prior to young person attending off site activities/camps TASS Student Records Student Management Folder HOC, AHOCs and all staff.
+7.9 Staff in carrying out a Risk Assessment and formulating a Risk Management Plan specify on the forms and templates used that student protection risks must be assessed and managed. to be able to participate in an activity on-site or off-site.
+Consistent use of individual safety plans where needed for Personal Learning and/or Safety Plans 7.10 There is adequate supervision of students/children.
 Procedures for Supervision (General) and Supervision and inspection (Playground) are on schools Policy Connect website.
-Staff supervision weekly timetable, duty roster.
-Policy Connect Staff Timetable HOC, AHOCs and Delegate 7.11 Procedures to handle Emergency/Critical Incident situations are in place and staff are regularly briefed to appropriately handle situations Available on schools Policy Connect website under Student Duty of Care Post incident debrief Completion of safety incident form Critical incident plan Suicide action plan Policy Connect Assurance Principal, HOC, AHOCs and Delegate 7.12 Procedures to address Fire/Lockdown situations are in place and employees, other personnel and volunteers are made aware of fire evacuation and lockdown procedures Available on schools Policy Connect website under Student Duty of Care/WHS Covered in school induction Evacuation plans clearly displayed throughout school buildings Fire and Evacuation folder available at front office Staff to do fire training once a year.
-(External) Practice of the procedures Passtab Policy Connect Assurance HOC
+Staff supervision weekly timetable.
+Policy Connect Staff Timetable HOC, AHOCs and Delegate 7.11 Procedures to handle Emergency/Critical Incident situations are in place and staff are regularly briefed to appropriately handle situations Available on schools Policy Connect website under Student Duty of Care Post incident debrief.
+Completion of safety incident form Policy Connect Assurance Principal, HOC, AHOCs and Delegate 7.12 Procedures to address Fire/Lockdown situations are in place and employees, other personnel and volunteers are made aware of fire evacuation and lockdown procedures Duty of Care/WHS Covered in school induction.
+Passtab Policy Connect Assurance НОС